‘Daisy Duke’ to greet fans attending sixth annual PCC car show

 WINTERVILLE, N.C. — The 6th Annual Pitt Community College Car Show will take place May 6 at the Craig M. Goess Construction and Industrial Technology Building on PCC’s main campus.

-Registration for the show, which raises money in support of Pitt’s Automotive Systems Technology program, will take place between 9 a.m. and 12 p.m. the day of the event.
+Registration for the show, which raises money in support of Pitt’s Automotive Systems Technology program, will take place between 9 a.m. to noon the day of the event.
 The cost is $20 per judged entry.

 “We’re hoping for a large turnout, like we had for last year’s show, when more than 200 cars were entered into the competition,” PCC Automotive Systems Instructor Richie Alligood said.
 “It’s a great event to benefit a great cause, and it’s an excellent way to introduce our students to the hobby side of the automotive industry.”